History, tourist information, and nearby accommodation

 The number of rooms that can be visited within the castle is limited due to security concerns - indeed, the tour guide who accompanied me on my visit was at pains to point out that even the guides were not told which rooms were occupied by the royal family during their annual stay at Balmoral.

-Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historic photographs of the royal family and their involvement with Balmoral over the years.
+Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historical photographs of the royal family and their involvement with Balmoral over the years.

 There is a 3-acre formal garden area in front of the main castle block.
 The garden was designed by Queen Mary from 1923-1925.
-The gardens were extended by the Duke of Edinburgh to create a kitchen garden which provides fresh produce for the royal family during their annual summer stay.
-Beyond the formal gardens are beautiful lawns and gardens.
-You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in Autumn you will find this area ablaze with colour.
+The gardens were extended by the Duke of Edinburgh to create a kitchen garden that provides fresh produce for the royal family during their annual summer stay.
+Beyond the formal gardens are beautiful lawns and grounds.
+You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in autumn you will find this area ablaze with colour.

 One final attraction at Balmoral is worth mentioning.
 When Victoria and Albert bought Balmoral, there was no direct link across the river from the northern Deeside Road through Crathie.
 The main road led through Balmoral, but that was closed to provide some measure of privacy to the royal couple.
 So a bridge across the Dee was needed to avoid a long trip to get in and out of the Balmoral estate.

 The man they turned to was Isambard Kingdom Brunel, the premier engineer of 19th-century Britain.
 Brunel, always an innovator, built a single span wrought-iron bridge, the first bridge in Scotland of this type.
 The twin riveted girders spanning the Dee are 39.8 metres long, and the bridge is 4.1 metres wide.